 Description

-This applied two-day course provides students with key skills and knowledge required to study and sample the physical, chemical and biological properties of lakes.
-Lake Management Techniques includes instructor-led presentations, as well as ample ‘hands on’ student application through discussions, breakout groups and exercises.
-Students will be introduced to lake stratification and mixing patterns, biogeochemical cycles (nutrients, contaminants, oxygen), sediment water dynamics, causes of summer and winterkill events, lake habitats and sampling techniques for water quality, zooplankton, algae and fish.
+Lake management requires key skills and knowledge required to study and sample the physical, chemical, and biological properties of lakes.
+This two-day course includes instructor-led presentations, as well as ample ‘hands on’ student application through discussions, breakout groups and exercises.

 Upon successful completion, participants will be able to: